Tanja Šmid

 Tanja Šmid (born 29 April 1990 in Kranj) is a Slovenian swimmer.
 At the 2012 Summer Olympics, she competed in the women's 200 metre breaststroke, finishing in 33rd place overall in the heats, failing to qualify for the semifinals.

+In April 2016, Smid was issued with a four-year ban backdated to March 2015 for an anti-doping rule violation after testing positive for GW 1516.
+She announced her retirement after the decision.